Magical Starsign: Setting

-Detective Beignet

-The heroes first encounter this officer on a frozen Cassia, but is revealed later in the game to be the only officer in the Police to try and aid the children.
-He is considered a traitor to the Space Police by high-ranking officials in the Police for this.
-The female otters on Cassia adore him.

-Lt.
-Mugwort

-Mugwort is a green, purple-haired alien that carries a star-shaped shield.
-On Puffoon, he temporarily arrested Chai.
-His in-game description mentions that he took the job as being Demar's lackey so he could massage Demar's shoulders.

-Localization

-Like many Japanese games released in other countries, most of the character names and place names of Magical Starsign underwent changes during localization.
-Characters are named after foods or drinks in both the Japanese and English versions, and each species has its own theme of food for their names.
-For instance, the mole people encountered on Erd are all named after various cheeses (Bleu, Munster, Cheddar), while dwarves are named after sauces, dressings, and other condiments.

 Reception

 Magical Starsign received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven, while Famitsu DS + Cube & Advance gave it all four eights.

 Eurogamer said that it was "something which is well worth a look for any RPG fan who's in the market for a handheld adventure".
 GameRevolution called Magical Starsign a "solid old-school RPG" with good localization and audiovisuals, but disliked the limited number of spells, lack of innovative gameplay, and the overuse of stylus controls.
 GameSpot praised the humorous, wholesome script with a diverse cast of characters but thought the bland storyline, basic battle system, and high random encounter rate held the game back.
 Pocket Gamer similarly acknowledged the game's issues.